matissbroks/quick-chat/README.md

 ### Nex feature to be implemented

-- Can create chat rooms
+- Can open individual chats

 ---

 ### Planned features

-- [ ] Can create chat rooms
+- [x] Can create chat rooms
   - Generate unique chat ID
+- [ ] Can open individual chats
+  - Can see all messages
+  - Can see all users
+  - Can see chat name
 - [ ] Can change chat name
 - [ ] Can delete chat
   - Deletes all related data